-After more than four decades together, 38 SPECIAL continue to bring their signature blast of Southern Rock to over 100 cities a year.
-And at each and every show, thousands of audience members are amazed by the explosive power of the band's performance.
+After more than four decades, 38 SPECIAL continues to bring their signature blast of Southern Rock to over 100 cities a year.
+At each and every show, thousands of audience members are amazed by the explosive power of the band's performance.

 Their many Gold and Platinum album awards stand in testament to the endurance of a legendary powerhouse.